JPCodes/Epicodus-Guides/README.md

 ## Setup/Installation Requirements

-* Click index.html to see the guide
+* Click index.html to see the guide text
+* Don't index.html as an actual html file in a browser, the formatting will make you regret your life.
+Trust me.

 ## Support and contact details